-How to Choose a Domain Name
+How to Choose a Financial Advisor Domain Name

 Bob Smith is an independent financial advisor specializing in wealth management.

-Don’t bother with sites that offer you your own domain off a company name.
+Don’t bother with options that offer you your own domain off a company name.
 Chances are your site is a mirror site of many.
 Duplicate content is not rewarded in the world of search engine optimization.

 Try not to repeat the same letter twice in a row or some other awkward combination.

 Although longer domain names are now more common (because many of the “good” ones are taken), it won’t do you much good if your name is way too long.
 It also could trigger spam violations if you include more than three key words in your domain name.

 Example: www.financialadvisormoneycoach.com This name has four keywords which may end up working against it.

 F. Should I allow my web guy to register my domain name?

 Not a good idea!
 You want complete control of your domain name and website.
 Register it yourself.
 Godaddy.com has an easy domain finder to check if your desired name is available.

 There’s a lot to consider when selecting a domain name.
 The first place to start is with your business name.
 Then, consider keywords, domain extensions, and ease of memory.
 Don’t make the same mistakes I made because these issues will stay with you for a very long time.